 • Fruits such as ‘Avocado’ and ‘Guava’ are also very effective for the disease.

-The post Understanding the Type 2 Diabetes Causes, Signs & Symptoms, Effects, Prevention Methods, Treatment, Natural Cure first appeared on Diabetes Dose.]]>
+The post Type 2 Diabetes Definition, Causes, Signs & Symptoms, Effects, Prevention Methods, Treatment, Cure first appeared on Diabetes Dose.]]>

-Type 1 Diabetes Causes, Signs & Symptoms, Effects, Prevention, Treatment, Home Remedies https://diabetesdose.com/type-1-diabetes-causes-signs-symptoms-effects-prevention-treatment-home-remedies/ https://diabetesdose.com/type-1-diabetes-causes-signs-symptoms-effects-prevention-treatment-home-remedies/#respond Wed, 21 Dec 2016 04:30:45 +0000 https://diabetesdose.com/?p=53 Diabetes is one of the most prevalent diseases in the world in current times.
+Type 1 Diabetes Definition, Causes, Signs & Symptoms, Effects, Prevention, Treatment, Natural Remedies https://diabetesdose.com/type-1-diabetes/ Tue, 07 Jan 2025 04:30:45 +0000 https://diabetesdose.com/?p=53 Diabetes is one of the most prevalent diseases in the world in current times.
 There are various types of diabetes and they all affect a person due to several causes.
 The type which affects mostly the kids and young adults

-The post Type 1 Diabetes Causes, Signs & Symptoms, Effects, Prevention, Treatment, Home Remedies first appeared on Diabetes Dose.]]>
+The post Type 1 Diabetes Definition, Causes, Signs & Symptoms, Effects, Prevention, Treatment, Natural Remedies first appeared on Diabetes Dose.]]>

-As per the Type 1 Diabetes definition, when you are diagnosed with this disease, the pancreatic cells are badly destroyed and lose the ability to produce enough insulin that your body needs.
+As per the Type 1 Diabetes definition and meaning, when you are diagnosed with this disease, the beta cells (subset of pancreatic cells) are badly destroyed and lose the ability to produce enough insulin that your body needs.
 Once this happens, the glucose which gets into the bloodstream cannot be absorbed by body cells and it accumulates as sugar in your blood which can further lead to many complications.

-The worst thing about Type 1 Diabetes is that it cannot be cured either through drugs or any kind of oral medication, we can only treat it after the symptoms begin to show so that it doesn’t harms our body.
-But in all cases, consult a doctor and only then begin with its diagnosis as it is a chronic sugar disease and you must get it diagnosed as soon as the early signs show up.
+The worst thing about Type 1 Diabetes is that it cannot be cured either through drugs or any kind of oral medication.
+We can only treat it after the symptoms begin to show so that it doesn’t harm our body.
+But in all cases, a diabetic patient must consult a doctor and only then begin with its diagnosis.
+Well, it is a chronic sugar disease; therefore, a person with Type 1 Diabetes must get it diagnosed as soon as the early signs show up.

 All kinds of diabetes are usually caused by the same major causes that affect our body.
-These causes usually develop due to bad lifestyle habits or sometimes they may simply arise due to genetic defects.
-Let’s see some of the most common Type 1 Diabetes causes so that it will help you know what not to do if you want to avoid diabetes.
+These causes usually develop due to poor lifestyle habits or unhealthy diet or sometimes they may simply arise due to genetic predisposition.
+Let’s see some of the most common causes of Type 1 Diabetes so that it will help you know what not to do if you want to avoid this sugar disease.

-• Other environmental factors such as the virus and other kinds of toxins in your surroundings can be a cause of Type 1 Diabetes and also has an effect on organs.
-Thus you must try to avoid being in unhealthy environments.
+• Other Environmental Factors: There are a variety of bad viruses and other kinds of toxins available in your surroundings that can be a cause of Type 1 Diabetes.
+It also has various effects on different organs in the body.
+Thus, you must try to avoid being in unhealthy environments.

 Signs and Symptoms of Type 1 Diabetes

-• Increase in appetite or hunger is also said to be one of the Diabetes Type 1 symptoms which you must look out for.
+• Increase in appetite or hunger, no matter how much you eat, is said to be the typical symptoms of Type 1 Diabetes that you must look out for.

 Type 1 Diabetes in Adults